microsoft/azure-spring-apps-training/02-build-a-simple-spring-boot-microservice/README.md

 3. Click "Apps" in the "Settings" section of the navigation pane and select "simple-microservice"

-4. Click on assign endpoint and wait untill the endpoint has been assigned.
+4. Click on assign endpoint and wait until the endpoint has been assigned and unassign the endpoint soon after.

 ![assign endpoint](media/simple-microservice-endpoint-assign.png)